symbol-systems/iq/iq-docs/docs/USER_STORIES.md

 **So that** agents can immediately start reasoning about new concepts without waiting for code changes.

 **Acceptance Criteria:**
-- Add entity definitions to ontology TTL file
+- Add entity definitions to ontology RDF file
 - Define relationships between entities (cardinality, symmetry, transitivity)
 - Automatic inference of derived relationships
 - Impact analysis shows which agents can now access new entities